-Administered by the Abdulla Al Ghurair Foundation for Education (AGFE), the fund awards grants based on a competitive selection process to organisations working directly with refugee and conflict-affected children and youth.
+Administered by the Abdulla Al Ghurair Foundation (AGF), the fund awards grants based on a competitive selection process to organisations working directly with refugee and conflict-affected children and youth.

 Taking an impact-driven approach, the initiative values a partnership model, working closely to build capacities of partners based on emerging needs from the ground.

 "Young people whose education has been interrupted by conflict deserve a chance to rebuild their lives and have a shot at a good future."